JoannaRoy/jo-website/src/blog_data/05_kartoffel_kronicles/tips_for_moving.md

 A workplace that was extremely welcoming and supportive (they feel like my german 'family')

+[I can't imagine moving to a new country and working in a less supportive environment]

 ---

 Being in a new country can be a bit isolating at times, so going out of your way to do things that will help you connect with people is so worthwhile.
 Even if you don't do a BINJO, you can (and should) try new things -- the best part of being in a new country is that people are unlikely to recognize you if you totally embarass yourself in the process :D